 To answer these questions, think of employee comments as an ocean that surrounds your company.
-The goal for your HR team is to dive deep to find the hidden treasures and bring them back to the surface.
+The goal for your HR team is to dive deep to find the hidden treasures and bring those back to the surface.

 Just like when exploring the ocean, different approaches can reach different depths.
-To gain a better understanding, it's helpful to compare and contrast several different potential methodologies.